Is There an Age Limit for Learning a Language?

 The “critical period hypothesis” (CPH) is a claim that there is a specific age range where people are better able to acquire languages.
-It’s based on the observation that children, often very young children, are exceptional at language acquisition while adults often struggle and fail learning languages.
-The age range of the CPH varies with 10 – 13 years being the final years where children can easily learn languages.
-After that age, statistics show that the language learning abilities of children rapidly decline throughout their teens until they reach adulthood.
+It’s based on the observation that children are exceptional at language acquisition while adults often struggle and fail learning languages.
+The age range of the critical period hypothesis varies with 10 – 13 years being the final years where children can easily learn languages.
+After that age, this learning ability declines.
+Statistics show that this happens to teens until they reach adulthood.

 This theory rests on the observations of babies interacting with the world and the approach they take to learning.
 Babies need to know as much about the world as possible to survive.
 This means learning as much as possible over a short time.
 And this is why psychologists tend to view babies as “little geniuses.”
 In a way, it’s true.
 Babies are always taking in the world around them and analyzing it.
 No more is this evident than with language.